Frequently Asked Questions

 How often should I be publishing?

 You should always have an idea that you're actively working on for a paper.
 Publishing between 1-2 papers a year is a good average (however, this does not mean that you'll always have a publication every year).
-Under normal circumstances, I expect students have one publication at least submitted before their comprehensive exam, two by their proposal, and three by their defense (it's of course fine to have more, but don't prioritize quantity over quality).
+Under normal circumstances, I expect students have one publication at least submitted before the end of their second year, two by their proposal, and three by their defense (it's of course fine to have more, but don't prioritize quantity over quality).

 I'm submitting a paper we talked about, can I add you as an author?